-We work with Consumer Affairs Victoria to regulate and improve conditions in Victoria's private rooming house market.
+We work with Consumer Affairs Victoria to improve conditions in Victoria's private rooming house market.

-Residents of a rooming or boarding house have an individual agreement with their rooming house owner/manager.
-They only have exclusive possession to their room with a right to shared access to communal facilities such as kitchens, bathrooms, laundries and living areas.
+Residents of a rooming house have an individual agreement with their rooming house operator/manager.
+They have either exclusive occupancy rights or shared occupancy rights to a room.
+In most rooming houses, residents have shared access to communal facilities such as kitchens, bathrooms, laundries and living areas.

 Rooming houses must be registered with the local council.

-Consumer Affairs Victoria has established a public register of rooming houses.
-This allows the public to check if a rooming house is registered with the local council.
+Consumer Affairs Victoria has established a public register of rooming houses and rooming house operators.
+This allows the public to check if a rooming house is registered with the local council and to confirm that a rooming house operator is licensed.

 Looking for accommodation